MoKenawy/Drive-Wise-Django/README.md

 - **Violation Logs**: Searchable and filterable logs of all driver violations.
 ![Violations Logging](https://github.com/MoKenawy/Drive-Wise-Django/blob/main/Drive-wise%20Dashboard%20Docs/Driver%20details.png)

-## Contributing

-We welcome contributions!
-Please read our [Contributing Guide](CONTRIBUTING.md) to learn how you can help improve the Manager's Dashboard.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.